Progress in understanding of how the brain works

 In this article (Churchland MM, Shenoy KV (2007) Temporal complexity and heterogeneity of single-neuron activity in premotor and motor cortex.
 Journal of Neurophysiology.
 97:4235-4257doi ), they find that the neurons in the premotor and motor cortex show complex and heterogenous activity.
 From this, they suggest the possibility that these neurons don't represent anything.

 As discussed here, neurons don't represent anything, but many cognitive scientists and neurosceintists seem to be unable to comprehend this possibility.
-The authors of the article above are clrearly capable to comprehending it.
+The authors of the article above are clrearly capable of comprehending it.
 They present alternative view, but seem to regard their observations as showing that the neurons that they look at do not represent anything.
 They present the same view in other articles (list of publications, for example the one about "Reference frames for reach planning in macaque dorsal premotor cortex").

 The fact that they positively think that the neurons do not represent is progress.
 The progress is limited, however, because it is still based on the assumption that showing correlation between neural activity and something else (behaviour, stimulus) shows representation.
 Therefore "representationalists" can still believe that these neurons represent something else.